christinazhangstudio/select-problems/README.md

 - - - -
 ## Priority Queue - Heap Implementation <a name="pq-hi"/>
+This program uses heaps to create a priority queue.
+Also included is a driver file that demos the PQ implementation and a makefile to compile the files.

 - - - -
 ## Recursion and Dynamic Programming - Pebble Example <a name="pebble"/>